hh/cd-tools-guide/source/index.rst

 Welcome to the Continuous Delivery Tools Guide.
 This document will help you understand and apply continous delivery methods in your Chef environment.

-* :repo: `Contents of the Repository </repo>` - The cookbooks, roles, and other items in this repository.
+* :doc:`Contents of the Repository </repo>` - The cookbooks, roles, and other items in this repository.
-* :install: `Installation </installation>` - Installing the CD tools pipeline using the recipes in this repository.
+* :doc:`Installation </installation>` - Installing the CD tools pipeline using the recipes in this repository.
+* :doc:`How users interact with the tools </user_workflow>` - Documentation for code-writing hero types.
-* :pipeline: `Working with the Pipeline </pipeline>` - How to work with your new Continuous Delivery Pipeline!
+* :doc:`Working with the Pipeline </pipeline>` - How to work with your new Continuous Delivery Pipeline!

+TODO: add ability to download pdf

 Contents: